-- Under Automation Settings, make sure you toggle on Send to health and Notifications for new workouts.
+- Under Automation Settings, make sure you toggle on Send to Health and Notifications for new workouts.

 - To import workouts to Strava, tap the Import button next to the workouts data and time.
 Strava checkmarks each workout that it successfully imported.

-Not getting Strava’s notifications?
+Are you not getting Strava’s notifications?

 Open Settings > Applications, Services, and Devices > Health and toggle on Notifications for new workouts.